Do you spend your nights half-awake, just waiting to get some rest and drift off?

 Related Article: 14 Reasons You Can’t Sleep

-2. Establish a Before-Bed Routine
+2. Establish a before-bed routine

-Aside from just setting aside the time for sleep, establish a before-bed routine to “set the mood” for sleep.
-Put aside work, bills or other stress-inducing tasks at least an hour before bedtime, and focus on relaxation.
+Aside from just setting aside the time for nightly rest, establish a before-bed routine to “set the mood.”
+Put aside work, bills or other stress-inducing tasks at least an hour before bedtime and focus on relaxation.

 For some, a hot bath and a cup of chamomile tea might do the trick, or maybe reading for an hour.